WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-07-06-it-books-you-should-read.md

 author: Wolfgang Ofner
 categories: [Miscellaneous]
 tags: [Books, Learning]
+description: I like to read IT books when I commute or during cardio in the gym.
+Today, I will present all books I have read and provide some basic information.
 ---
 Nowadays there are a million ways for developers to learn new technologies or principles, like Pluralsight, Youtube, blogs or books.
 I like to read books when I commute or during cardio in the gym.
 In this post, I will present all books I have read in the last couple of years and provide some basic information.
 I will separate them in IT books and non IT books.
 The books are in no particular order, except The Phoenix Project and The Unicorn Project were the books I enjoyed most.